decredcommunity/guidelines/proposals.md

   - big chunks of funds without a breakdown will raise questions
   - not so good example [here](https://proposals.decred.org/proposals/bc20f98), where a $78K item was lacking due decomposition
 - [ ] plan for coordination overhead
-  - whether you're going to bill for it or not, include the time/effort for communication/coordination/management/reporting in your estimates
-  - esp. if >1 people are executing your proposal
-  - as a proposal owner, you will likely spend quite some time writing up the proposal, answering questions, and coordinating other people.
+  - you will likely spend quite a few hours writing up the proposal, answering questions, and coordinating other people.
 If you wish to be compensated for this work, include it in the budget and mention it in the proposal.
   - as a real life example, it took me more than 10 hours to prepare the [moderation](https://proposals.decred.org/proposals/32cba00) proposal and reply to comments
+  - then if it is approved, as an owner you will likely spend time/efforts on communication/coordination/management/oversight/reporting.
+Take this into account in your estimates regardless of whether you're going to bill for it or not.
+  - esp. if >1 people are executing your proposal
 - [ ] the proposal must be priced in USD but the payments will be in DCR
   - in rare cases pricing in DCR could have strong benefits (e.g. prize pools), clarify this with Politeia moderators
 - [ ] state an explicit start and end date of the billable work